Labour corps

-Labour corps or labor corps usually refers to an organisation that provides labour for military-related purposes.
+Labour corps, alternatively spelt labor corps in American English, usually refers to an organisation that provides labour for military-related purposes.
 It may be a civilian auxiliary or an internal branch (i.e. an administrative corps or mustering) of a particular military service.

 Members of labour corps often perform unskilled manual labour in fields such as construction, military engineering, or logistics (especially transport).